 - Bitcoin cash was created from a bitcoin hard fork, so its receiving addresses originally had the same format, which looks like this for example: 32uLhn19ZasD5bsVhLdDthhM37JhJHiEE2.

 - Since this can be quite confusing, a new format was introduced, in which a bitcoin cash receiving address begins with a ‘q’ or a ‘p’.
 For example, a receiving address can look like this: pqx5ej6z9cvxc2c7nw5p4s5kf8nzmzc5cqapu8xprq.
 Sometimes a receiving address begins with ‘bitcoincash:’, making it even more easily recognizable.
-A common question is how to get a bch address.

 Where do you find your bitcoin cash receiving address?

-- Log into your BCH wallet.
+- Log into your bitcoin cash wallet.

 - Click on ‘Receive’.
 There you’ll find your receiving address.